Jessica Lange Returns To Classic ‘American Horror Story’ Trailer For FX Drama, ‘Feud’ [Video]

 — Jessica Lange (@JLangeDaily) January 19, 2017

-For those who are unaware, Jessica Lange will be starring in Feud as the portrayal of the real life Joan Crawford who famously had a feud with another real life actress, Bette Davis (played by Susan Sarandon).
-Feud chronicles the latter part of their years that features the famous summit of their feud, which happens when they are both cast to star in the low budget horror film, Whatever Happened to Baby Jane?
+For those who are unaware, Jessica Lange will be starring in Feud as the portrayal of the real-life Joan Crawford who famously had a feud with another real-life actress, Bette Davis (played by Susan Sarandon).
+Feud chronicles the latter part of their years that features the famous summit of their feud, which happens when they are both cast to star in the low-budget horror film, Whatever Happened to Baby Jane?

 Fans of American Horror Story will be able to see that the new trailer released for Feud certainly channels the nostalgic feel of Jessica Lange as a character from American Horror Story.
 Although it clearly does show that the trailer earmarks the events coming in Feud, the creepy vibe and music could almost double as a “fake trailer” for American Horror Story that the show and the network have recently been debuting to their fans.

 But Feud on FX, which is the brainchild of American Horror Story creator Ryan Murphy, also has a few more actors from the American Horror Story troupe.
 Sarah Paulson and Kathy Bates have both signed on to Feud to portray Geraldine Page and Joan Blondell, respectively.
-Both actresses are well known names to the American Horror Story fandom and have a dedicated following.
-That might also be another reason why fans of Ryan Murphy followed the Hollywood producer over to his other hit crime drama on FX, American Crime Story, which went on to win major awards for its real life portrayal of the O.J.
+Both actresses are well-known names to the American Horror Story fandom and have a dedicated following.
+That might also be another reason why fans of Ryan Murphy followed the Hollywood producer over to his other hit crime drama on FX, American Crime Story, which went on to win major awards for its real-life portrayal of the O.J.
 Simpson trial back in 1994.

 Although American Horror Story fans might see Jessica Lange as the perfect fit for the role of Joan Crawford on Feud, Lange actually spoke to the fact the she is quite different than Crawford in real life.